abendrothj/neuroshield/PROJECT_OUTLINE.md

 - Grafana

 ## Development Status
-The project is currently in a functional state with all core components implemented and integrated.
-The system is ready for testing and validation before production deployment.
+The project has completed all core components implementation.
+The Testing and Validation phase is currently in progress with test scripts implemented for:
+- Comprehensive system testing
+- Performance benchmarking
+- Security auditing
+- User acceptance testing

+The Deployment phase is also in progress with:
+- Production environment setup complete
+- CI/CD pipeline implementation complete
+- Monitoring system configuration ready
+- Backup and recovery procedures in place

+All scripts and configurations require final testing in the production environment before public release.
+The Next Steps sections of this document track the detailed status of each task.

 ## Getting Started
 1. Clone the repository